 Revisions to the IB Law incorporate obligations relating to sales of insurance products such as understanding customer's intention and provision of relevant information to customers, as well as agencies' obligation to develop their own controls framework including non-exclusive agencies' obligation to recommend a product based on a comparison with similar products.
-The revised law came into effect on May 29, 2016.

-The FSA published on March 30, 2017, Principles for Customer-Oriented Business Operations that recommend financial institutions, including insurers, among others, take the following actions:
+The FSA published Principles for Customer-Oriented Business Operations that recommend financial institutions, including insurers, among others, take the following actions:

 (1) Develop and make public a policy for a customer-oriented business; (2) Provide thorough disclosure of detailed fees and expenses of financial products to customers; (3) Provide important information in an easy to understand manner; and (4) Provide services suited to each customer.
-Manulife Japan established a policy as a "Customer Promise" and made it public on June 9, 2017 on its website.
+Manulife Japan established a policy as a "Customer Promise" and made it public on its website.